 Hello, I’m Said (like sci-eed).

-Writing that came from deep within, from years on the frontline and training others, hundreds of hours of reflection, and of course the personal experiences that led me to this work, some of which I’ve shared about.
+The words came from deep within, from years; on the frontline and training others, hundreds of hours of reflection, and of course the personal experiences that led me to mental health work, some of which you can listen to.

 I’ve hired coaches, paid for online containers and been lucky to have incredible people willing to offer perspective and heart.

-Their coaching in business has set us up financially, but more importantly their guidance and example in life is what stirred our hearts.
+Their coaching in business has set us up for a secure future, but more importantly their example in life is what stirred our hearts.

 They challenged me, showing I could step up as a provider and support Marissa financially, against my deeply ingrained – even dogmatic – beliefs.
 They helped me live through the values I actually hold in my heart, rather than the ones I inhereted without question.